microsoft/teams-ai/getting-started/CONCEPTS/PROMPTS.md

 Prompt templates are a simple and powerful way to define and compose AI functions **using plain text**.
-You can use it to create natural language prompts, generate responses, extract information, **invoke other prompts** or perform any other task that can be expressed with text.
+You can use it to create natural language prompts, generate responses, extract information, **invoke other prompts,** or perform any other task that can be expressed with text.

 The language supports two basic features that allow you to include